What's the problem?

 Next

-And remember this.
-HB has length 'a' units and CB has length '2a' units.
+Keep these lengths in mind: HB has length a and CB has length 2a.

-For example: If HB has length 0.5 units and CB is 1 unit.
+For example, if HB has length 0.5 units, then CB is 1 unit.

 Arc \(\color{#a585ff}{GCH}\color{#737373} = \color{#ffffff}P\color{#737373} \times \color{#ff7a7a}FH\)